New Orleans Privateers: Former

+Traditions

 Fight song

 The official fight song of The University of New Orleans is "Let's hear it for UNO."
 The song was adopted after a competition in 1981.
 The winner was Lois Ostrolenk.
 Before this, the melody from William Tell Overture was used.
 A variation of the overture is still played to honor this tradition.

 Mascot

 At one time the mascot was Lafitte the Instigator, an anthropomorphized alligator dressed as a pirate, as seen in a 2013 video posted on the Southland Conference's YouTube channel.

 A new mascot, Capt.
 Bruno, debuted as part of a "Let the Good Times Roll" parade through campus on February 23, 2017.